cooper-org/cooper/docs/source/constrained_optimization.md

 The primal updates follow a linear combination of the gradients of the loss and constraints, with the coefficients corresponding to the Lagrange multipliers.
 Larger values of a Lagrange multiplier result in a stronger influence of the corresponding constraint on the primal updates, promoting feasibility.
 Conversely, smaller values (or zero) reduce the influence of the constraint, prioritizing loss reduction.

-The dual updates accumulate the constraint violations.
+On the other hand, the dual updates accumulate the constraint violations.
 Together with the primal updates, these ensure that the constraints are satisfied:
 - **Inequality constraints**: When a constraint is violated ($\vg(\vx) > \vzero$), the corresponding Lagrange multiplier increases to penalize the violation.
 If the constraint is strictly satisfied ($\vg(\vx) < \vzero$), the multiplier decreases, allowing the focus to shift toward loss reduction.
 - **Equality constraints**: For a positive (resp. negative) violation, the Lagrange multiplier increases (resp. decreases).
 The multiplier stabilizes when the constraint is satisfied ($\vh(\vx) = \vzero$).